mottajunior/green-logs/README.md

 ## USAGE
-     //Instance a Singleton in your application
-     const log = new GreenLogs('127.0.0.1')
+     //Instance a Singleton in your application and exported for everyone who needs. export const log = new GreenLogs('127.0.0.1')

      //simple message
      log.emit({short_message: 'this is short message'})